Sir John Thomson Spirit of Aviation

 How do students progress thereafter?

 The second year offers the same candidates four visits to the Bristol & Gloucestershire Gliding Club where they undertake gliding lessons.
-The plan is also to introduce them first to a glider simulator.
-In their third year, the candidates learn to fly in a microlight aircraft.
+In their third year the candidates each get five hours flying with the Kemble Flying Club.

 How are candidates selected?